valheimPlus/ValheimPlus/README.md

 1. **NOTE:** It is recommended to install ValheimPlus before installing other mods, especially those which also use BepInEx.
 2. Download the [latest package called UnixServer.zip over this link](https://github.com/valheimPlus/ValheimPlus/releases/latest/). *(Scroll down and click "assets")*.
 3. Locate your `Valheim/` game folder.
-  Open your Steam client right-click the Valheim game in your Steam Library.
+  Open your Steam client.
+In your *"Library"* tab, right-click on Valheim.
   Select *"Manage 🡺 Browse local files"*, and make note of the location.
   ![image](https://user-images.githubusercontent.com/10716475/142159998-38105800-6f3a-4229-9140-02c363d16ee4.png)
 4. Ensure that you have the correct path to your game folder location: